-Stifel, Nicolaus Becomes Member Of N. Y. Exchange Stifel, Nicolaus and Company has been admitted to membership on the New York Stock Exchange, according to dispatches from New York late yesterday.
-This expression which also This corporation, which also has membership on the American Stock Exchange (associate), and the Midwest Stock Exchange, was established here in 1890.
-Long active in municipal bonds, as well as general investments, it maintains an active trading department and deals in unlisted securities, having extensive private wires facilities.
-Its New York correspondent Its New York correspondent house is Hayden, Stone and Company The New York Stock Exchange membership is in the name of John W. Bunn, vice president.
+Stifel underwrites the Mackinac Bridge project Stifel, Nicolaus Becomes Member Of N. Y. Exchange Stifel, Nicolaus and Company has been admitted to membership on the New York Stock Exchange, according to dispatches from New York late yesterday.
+This corporation, which also has membership on the American Stock Exchange (associate), and the Midwest Stock Exchange, was established here in 1890.
+Long active in municipal bonds. as well as general investments, it maintains an active trading department and deals in unlisted securities, having extensive private wires facilities.
+Its New York correspondent house is Hayden, Stone and Com- The New York Stock Exchange membership is in the name of John W. Bunn, vice president.
 Louis J. Nicolaus, headquartered in the St. Louis office, is chairman of the board of the company.
 Its Chicago office is headed by Joseph D. Murphy, president.
-E. William Darmstatter, vice president, and Fred S. Kelly, secretary and treasurer, are officers la the St. Louis guarters.
+E. William Darmstatter, vice president, and Fred S. Kelly, secretary and treasurer, are officers in the St. Louis quarters.
 While maintaining an active retail brokerage for individual investors, Stifel also became a pioneer in municipal underwriting.
 Recognizing growth opportunities in the automobile industry and envisioning a profitable role for investment bankers in financing turnpikes and bridges (previously dominated by the government), Stifel's reputation grew substantially.
 Municipal projects included financing turnpikes in Pennsylvania, Connecticut, Massachusetts, Kansas, Kentucky, and Maine.
 The firm's innovative and impressive municipal projects also included the Mackinac Bridge in Michigan, which opened to traffic on November 1, 1957.
 The '50s also were witness to a significant milestone: On October 3, 1958, Stifel was admitted to membership on the New York Stock Exchange.
-The '60s included the 75th anniversary of the firm, which now was strengthening its regional presence by expanding into a number of new states.
-As air travel gained in popularity in the 1950s, engineers and investment bankers rekindled relationships, and Stifel became a forerunner in providing revenue bond financing for airport improvements.
+The '60s included the 75th anniversary of the firm. which now was strengthening its regional presence by expanding into a number of new states.
+As air travel gained in popularity in the 1950s, \$25,000,000 City of Chicago eago-O'Hare International Revenue Bonds, Series A engineers and investment bankers rekindled relationships, and Stifel became a forerunner in providing revenue bond financing for airport improvements.
 With its strong Chicago presence and tradition of service dating back to the 1930s, Stifel was selected to underwrite \$25 million in O'Hare Airport bonds in 1961.
 Soon, it was time again for the firm to defy the difficulties of the industry.
 The late '60s were volatile times for securities firms, especially following the industry's "paper jam" in 1968.
 As technology failed to meet demands, half the industry dropped out or merged.
 Stifel again survived and prospered.
-Stees continued growth for st. Louis Stifel, Nicolaus Marks 75th Year Marks for an and the start and the start of the start BUSINESS and FINANCIA manus

-SAT-SUN, December 4-5, 1965-4-H 1958 Stifel admitted to membership on the New York Stock Exchange
+BUSINESS and FINANCIA SAT.-SUN., December 4-5, 1965-4-H SEES CONTINUED GROWTH FOR ST. LOUIS Nicolaus Marks 75th Year

-Stifel underwrites \$25 million in O'Hare Airport bonds 1979
+Stifel admitted to membership on the New York Stock Exchange Stifel underwrites \$25 million in O'Hare